timtyree/avi/README.md

 functionality is in `nb/lib/`

-To use machine learning to speed up computational mechanics, see "Future Directions" in the associated report (see `doc/Final\ Report.pdf`).
+To use machine learning to speed up computational mechanics, see "Future Directions" in the associated report (see `doc/Final_Report_Adaptivly_Boosted_Time_Steps.pdf`).

 best, tim